-You know what did the President Bush say today about Diversity.
+You know what President Bush said today about Diversity?
 Laudable.
 Commendable.
 Politically so correct.

 I applaud the Supreme Court for recognizing the value of diversity on our Nation’s campuses.
 Diversity is one of America’s greatest strengths.
 Today’s decisions seek a careful balance between the goal of campus diversity and the fundamental principle of equal treatment under the law.

 My Administration will continue to promote policies that expand educational opportunities for Americans from all racial, ethnic, and economic backgrounds.
 There are innovative and proven ways for colleges and universities to reflect our diversity without using racial quotas.
 The Court has made clear that colleges and universities must engage in a serious, good faith consideration of workable race-neutral alternatives.
 I agree that we must look first to these race-neutral approaches to make campuses more welcoming for all students.